caprosoft/pwmpi4/README.md

 # Raspberry Pi 4 PWM Fan Controller Service

 This project provides a lightweight and efficient solution for controlling 5V PWM fans (such as the Noctua NF-A4x10) on a Raspberry Pi 4.

-Written in C and leveraging the **pigpio** library, it offers precise speed regulation based on CPU temperature, real-time tachometer feedback (RPM monitoring), and configurable hysteresis for smooth operation.
+Written in C and leveraging the **pigpio** library, it offers precise `fan speed regulation based on CPU temperature`, real-time tachometer feedback (RPM monitoring), and configurable hysteresis for smooth operation.

 It comes with a systemd service file to ensure the fan controller starts immediately during early boot.

 ## Key Features
 *   **Lightweight & Fast**: Written in pure C for minimal resource usage.